Designing Moir\'e Patterns by Strain

 \subsubsection{Special moir\'e patterns}

 Some special moir\'e patterns that may be accomplished deserve further discussion.
 One case is the square moir\'e pattern shown in Fig.~\ref{fig:MoireFamily}a).
 Squared-like moir\'e patterns have already been experimentally observed~\cite{Jiang2017,Tilak2022Andrei,Yu2022}, and theoretically predicted~\cite{Koegl2023}.
 While their shape has been attributed to highly distorted moir\'e patterns, our model indicates that this geometry can be alternatively obtained by the right combination of twist angle and strain.
-Another interesting case occurs when $\beta_R=120^{\circ}$, where one can have the same hexagonal moir\'e periodicity as in the non-strain (where $\beta_R=60^{\circ}$), albeit with a stretched AA stacking within the primitive cell (see Fig.~\ref{fig:MoireFamily}b).
+Another interesting case occurs when $\beta_R=120^{\circ}$, where one can have the same hexagonal moir\'e periodicity as with no strain (where $\beta_R=60^{\circ}$), albeit with a stretched AA stacking within the primitive cell (see Fig.~\ref{fig:MoireFamily}b).

 A particularly relevant case is the critical limit in which the moir\'e vectors become collinear.
-This can lead to quasi-unidimensional channels that have been predicted~\cite{DWCF14,sinner2022strain} and observed in several experiments~\cite{Alden2013Soliton,Woods2021,Mendoza2021,Shabani2021,Ketal21,Jetal22,Jetal22b,Ketal22c,Andrei2022,Hsieh2023, Craig2023tr, Pea2023,Engelke2022Strain,Bai2020,Liu2018Tailoring}.
-Plugging $\beta=\{0,\pi\}$ into Eq. \eqref{eq:betasolsE} yields a critical strain parameter~\cite{sinner2022strain}
+This can lead to quasi-unidimensional channels that have been predicted~\cite{DWCF14,Sinner2023} and observed in several experiments~\cite{Alden2013Soliton,Woods2021,Mendoza2021,Shabani2021,Ketal21,Jetal22,Jetal22b,Ketal22c,Andrei2022,Hsieh2023, Craig2023tr, Pea2023,Engelke2022Strain,Bai2020,Liu2018Tailoring}.
+Plugging $\beta=\{0,\pi\}$ into Eq. \eqref{eq:betasolsE} yields a critical strain parameter~\cite{Sinner2023}

-This expression for $\epsilon_{\mathrm{c}}$ is actually quite general, i.e. it always leads to the collinear moir\'e vectors, regardless of the strain angle $\phi$~\cite{sinner2022strain,Koegl2023}.
+This expression for $\epsilon_{\mathrm{c}}$ is actually quite general, i.e. it always leads to the collinear moir\'e vectors, regardless of the strain angle $\phi$~\cite{Sinner2023,Koegl2023}.
 Technically, this is because at this critical strain the determinant of the matrix $\mathbf{F}$ vanishes, which means that it becomes non-invertible and the moir\'e vectors are no longer linearly independent.